-Artist Statement (for GALLERY scroll down)
+Artist Statement (for IMAGES scroll down)

 While the outsides of my masks thickened with scabs of glue and gauze and leaves in various stages of decomposition, I wanted the interiors to hold something private-- intimate but similarly fragmented.
 I discovered a stack of discarded books.
 I tore leaves from those texts, and excised language that felt intimate or seductive, that would reward the viewer who leaned in for a closer look.

 The current embodiments of this exploration are an art installation and 10 accordion bound books.
 Five books fold flat and maybe displayed horizontally.
 Five are designed to be suspended from the ceiling.
 For the installation, masks are suspended from nylon thread at varying heights approximating adult heads.
 Suspension from a single point allows the masks to twist in the air suggesting both leaves mid-flight and missing persons.

 It is my hope that the space created by the unoccupied masks invites the viewer to lean in and consider their own relationship to frailty, aging and mortality, to become gentler with themselves to foster greater intimacy with other, and dear Earth, with you.